China completes Internet, phone monitoring scheme for Tibet

 The Dalai Lama fled into exile in 1959, following a failed uprising against Chinese rule.
 He denies Chinese charges of stoking violence in Tibet.

-The explosive revelations of the U.S. National Security Agency’s (NSA) spying programmes were made by Edward Snowden, a former CIA employee and NSA contractor now holed up in Hong Kong, a China-controlled city.
+The explosive revelations of the U.S. National Security Agency’s (NSA) spying programs were made by Edward Snowden, a former CIA employee and NSA contractor now holed up in Hong Kong, a China-controlled city.

 The former British colony is supposed to enjoy wide-ranging autonomy and broad freedoms denied to people in mainland China, including an independent judiciary and free press.